skabe89/project/README.md

 # About

 This website application is meant to...
--Catalogue a user's skincare products,
+Catalogue a user's skincare products,
 -Create a space where you can create and view another user's;
   -Routine
   -Short bio,